itenium-be/blog-posts/design/2019-09-19-CQRS-Ramble.md

 - The CreateHandler for entity 1 will look very much like the one for entity 2.
 - The CreateRequest and UpdateRequest for an entity will also very much look alike.
 - All DeleteRequests and GetByIdRequests will look exactly the same.
-- The mapping from the CreateModel and the UpdateModel to the persistance model.
+- The mapping from the CreateModel and the UpdateModel to the persistence model...

 ## Confusion on the frontend

 An update screen is usually populated with existing values.
-You have different models for the Read.
+You have a different model for the Read.
 So you need to map the Read to the Update model before you can populate the controls...
 Or you need to also create a Get for the Update model.
 Either way, yes, you'll need to write more code.

-(perhaps I can't pin the next one entirely on CQRS but there is no stopping now)
+(perhaps I can't pin the next one entirely on CQRS but there is no stopping now 🔨 🔨 🔨)

 For simple entities we obviously need to only fetch what we really need on the frontend.
 So we create a `ListModel` and an `FullModel`.
 When we need to show just a few fields, we also